Professional practice

 C&P 2024Leading Junior 2024

-Ciaran is the Chambers and Partners Commercial Dispute Resolution Junior of the Year for 2023, and is ranked in the latest editions of the Legal Directories in seven practice areas, including top tier rankings for Commercial Dispute Resolution, Chancery Commercial Dispute Resolution and Civil Fraud:
+Ciaran is ranked in the latest editions of the Legal Directories in seven practice areas, including top-rankings in: Commercial Dispute Resolution/Commercial Litigation; Chancery: Commercial; Civil Fraud; and Partnership.

 Ciaran’s practice encompasses the range of commercial and commercial chancery disputes, civil fraud, banking and financial services related litigation, company and shareholder disputes and insolvency matters, energy and minerals, fiduciaries, partnership and professional negligence.
 He is regularly instructed in complex, large-scale international disputes (including enforcing and challenging arbitral awards, international debt recovery and obtaining and resisting freezing orders) and cases involving questions as to the appropriate choice of law or jurisdiction.